n2singh/cse15l-lab-reports/Lab-Report-2/Lab2Report.md

   }
 ```

-This method was supposed to take an array arr and return a new copy with it's contents in reverse order.
-For example, an array of {1, 2, 3} is supposed to return a new array containing {3, 2, 1}.
-The code is tested with a JUnit test, which is passed when ran.
+This method is supposed to take an array `arr` and return a new copy with it's contents in reverse order.
+- For example, an `arr` of {1, 2, 3} will return a new `arr` {3, 2, 1}.
+When tested with JUnit, it passed.

 ```
 @Test